octoshrimpy/chromaforge/gameplay/magic/readme.md

     defy death
         a target creature is protected from death. if their HP would be 0, it instead stays at 1. cast fog
-        a fog with color of your choosing billows out from under you, out in a L * 5' radius. if ARC is level 5 or higher, you can choose a target location within 30'
+        a fog with color of your choosing billows out from under you, out in a L * 5' radius. if KNW is level 5 or higher, you can choose a target location within 30'

     time jump
         an item you touch will be sent L * 1 minute into the future. it will appear at the same exact location, with the same momentum.